 Are checking and savings the only accounts Varo offers?

 Varo offers a checking account, a savings account, a secured credit card (Varo Believe) and Varo Advance.
-Varo Advance allows you to use your Varo direct deposits and timely repayments to allow you to borrow up to $250 in cash advances.
+Varo Advance allows you to use direct deposit and timely repayments to borrow up to $250 in cash advances.
 You pay it back within 15 to 30 days with no interest charges.
 You’ll pay a fee for every Advance over $20, up to $15 for a $250 advance.

 Is Varo FDIC insured?